-Cash and cash equivalents consist of cash and highly liquid investments with original maturities from purchase date of three months or less.
+Cash and cash equivalents consist of cash and highly liquid investments with contractual maturities of three months or less from the original purchase date.

-Short-term investments consist of securities with contractual maturities of greater than three months to one year.
+Short-term investments consist of securities with contractual maturities of greater than three months to one year from the original purchase date.
 We have classified our short-term investments as available-for-sale securities in the accompanying consolidated financial statements.
-Available-for-sale securities are stated at fair market value, with unrealized gains and losses reported in other comprehensive loss and realized gains and losses included in other expense, net.
+Available-for-sale securities are stated at fair market value, with the net change in unrealized gains and losses reported in other comprehensive loss and realized gains and losses included in other income (expense), net.
 The cost of securities sold is based on the specific identification method.
-Interest and dividends on securities classified as available-for-sale are included in other income.
+Interest and dividends on securities classified as available-for-sale are included in interest income.

-Our bank and investment accounts have been placed under control agreements in accordance with our Senior Secured Convertible Notes ("Convertible Notes") and our Subordinated Secured Promissory Note ("Promissory Note") (see Note 7).
+Our bank and investment accounts have been placed under control agreements in accordance with our Senior Secured Convertible Notes ("Convertible Notes") (see Note 8).